Brian Langston is a retired Assistant Chief Constable now living in Southern France where he writes on crime, mysteries

 Nevertheless, it does have some French credentials.
 In 1919, it was bought by Ernest Olivier, the Turkish Consul-General in Monte Carlo.
 During the Second World War, through his influence, the house became the secret headquarters of the French Resistance, and Charles De Gaulle stayed in one of the bedrooms.

 In 1955, Bray Studios opened next door, and the impressive tower and foreboding facade of Oakley Court became a splendidly atmospheric setting for many of their films.
-In 1965 after the death of Olivier, the house was left uninhabited for 14 years during which Hammer and other film-makers seized the opportunity to cast it as a creepy haunted house or Dracula’s castle in over 200 films including the Hammer Classics, The Brides of Dracula (1962), The Reptile (1966) and The Plague of the Zombies (1966).
+In 1965, after the death of Olivier, the house was left uninhabited for 14 years.
+During this time, Hammer and other filmmakers seized the opportunity to cast it as a creepy haunted house or Dracula’s castle in over 200 films, including the Hammer Classics like The Brides of Dracula (1962), The Reptile (1966) and The Plague of the Zombies (1966).
 The house also featured in The Old Dark House 1963, And Now the Screaming Starts (1973), The Vampyres (1974), Murder by Death (1976) and the Peter Cook and Dudley Moore film, The Hound of the Baskervilles (1978).
 It is perhaps best known as Dr. Frank N. Furter's castle (called ‘The Frankenstein Place’) in The Rocky Horror Picture Show (1975).

 Tragic Unexplained Deaths

-The sinister pedigree was not however confined to the silver screen.
-From the late 1960s, the house was converted into flats, and it is during this period that the paranormal activity in and around the house intensified to the extent that it became described, not only as haunted, but evil.
+The sinister pedigree was not, however, confined to the silver screen.
+From the late 1960s, the house was converted into flats, and it is during this period that the paranormal activity in and around the house intensified to the extent that it became described not only as haunted but evil.
 Residents reported hearing strange banging noises coming from parts of the house which were not occupied.
 Ghostly figures appeared at night driving away several tenants.
 Bad luck and tragedy befell many who lived there, and the atmosphere around the building apparently became so oppressive that it caused many people to commit suicide in the Thames.
-One man drowned in 1971 falling from a pleasure steamer and his body was recovered near to the house.
+One man drowned in 1971 after falling from a pleasure steamer; his body was recovered near the house.

 Another tragic case involved Penelope Gallerneault, aged 26, who moved into an apartment in the converted servants’ quarters of Oakley Court with her husband and four children.